 Around mid-morning, we had to leave and even then, we had to push the little dinghy boat out quite some way to be able to get back to the main boat.

 It was time to do some more snorkelling before lunch.
-After the previous experience, I wasn’t too sure if it was worth it, but there was no point not doing it.
+After the previous experience, I wasn’t too sure if it was worth it, but I figured we may as well give it a go.

 It was much better than the first attempt.
-Still not quite the clear waters you expect from the Great Barrier Reef (I know, this is technically not the GBR, it’s the fringing reef) but you could actually see some colour in the coral and there were lots and lots of fish.
+While it was still not quite the clear waters you expect from the Great Barrier Reef (I know, this is technically not the GBR, it’s the fringing reef), you could actually see some colour in the coral and there were lots and lots of fish.
 We even saw a sea turtle from the boat which got us very excited, but no one found it while snorkelling!

 After lunch, it was time to start heading back to the mainland, although we went the long way round to see as much scenery as possible.
-People started driving the boat, and were given five or ten minutes each, but only a few of us went for it and it took me a while to pluck up the courage.
+People started driving the boat, and were given five or ten minutes each, but it took me a while to pluck up the courage.

-Instead, I had everyone’s lives put into my hands as we were heading through the main water back to shore, and after about ten minutes I asked if anyone else wanted a go.
+Instead, I had everyone’s lives put into my hands as we were heading back to shore, and after about ten minutes I asked if anyone else wanted a go.
 No one seemed to, so I went to hand the wheel back to the captain.